ptanya3022/Multi-language-Invoice-Extractor/README.md

 # Multi-language-Invoice-Extractor using Gemini AI

-A powerful **AI-powered invoice extraction tool** that extracts and analyzes invoice data from images in multiple languages.
+A powerful **AI-powered invoice extraction tool** that extracts key invoice data from images in multiple languages.
 This application uses **Google Gemini AI (Gemini 1.5 Flash)** to process invoice images and provide structured insights.

 ## 🚀 Features
 ✅ Supports invoices in multiple languages